jonathanwhitedev/santa-quiz/README.md

 ## Typography and Colour

-- Typography was taken from Google Fonts using 2 base fonts, "Lora" and "Roboto".
-I felt these complimented each other very well, were clean and clear to read and easily accessible.
-Lora was used mainly for larger h1 and h3 texts and Roboto for everything else.
-With colour schemes I chose to use 3 colours using hex (RGB was used initially until i converted to hex) I used a darker navy blue (#00426e), mid blue (#8eaec4) and basic white (#fff) to keep a uniformed approach.
-I then used a background for my vidoes to have a deeper and darker brightness value using (#030a0f66) so that the white text would pop off the display video.
-I then took the brightness down further for the header using the same colour to differentiate from the background video.
+- Typography was taken from Google Fonts using 1 base font, "Cormorant Garamond".
+I felt this complimented the Christmas theme well, was clean and clear to read and easily accessible.
+With colour schemes I chose to use 3 Christmas themed colours, Red, Gold and Blue.
+Being mainly primary colours these work very well together and make the style eye catching.
+These were applied using hex, red (#7c0017), gold (#b59d00) and blue (#00899b88).
+Then Black (#000000) and White (#ffffff) were used for the typography for Questions and Buttons.

 Google Fonts can be found here (https://fonts.google.com/)

 ## Wireframes
-- I used Balsamiq for my wireframes and drew a rough design of what I wanted my website to look like with background images instead of video due to it's limitations, all content including wording is accurate and adeared to throughout into deployment of website.
-Agai due to limitations i wanted the wording to be bigger on the Voyager text but with balsamiq it wasnt possible to make the main text big enough in the page, I made sure to carr this over into my website.
-You can see screenshots of these pages below, the only page not included is the welcome page which i didn't remember to add at the time!
+- I used Balsamiq for my wireframes and drew a rough design of what I wanted my website quiz to look like with accurate images and cartoons of Santa with relevant sizing.
+Due to limitations I wanted the wording to be bigger on the Opening text "Santa's Big Christmas Quiz" but with balsamiq it wasn't possible to make the main text big enough in the page, I made sure to carry this over into my website.
+You can see screenshots of these pages below.

 Index Page
 ![Balsamic Index](docs/screenshots/balsamiq-wireframes-index.png)

-About Page
+Quiz Question Page
 ![Balsamic About](docs/screenshots/balsamiq-wireframes-about.png)

-Spotlight Page
+Result Page
 ![Balsamic Spotlight](docs/screenshots/balsamiq-wireframes-spotlight.png)

-Sign-Up Page
+Answer Page
 ![Balsamic Sign-Up](docs/screenshots/balsamiq-wireframes-signup.png)

 ## Technology